mre/endler.dev/content/2026/newsletter-setup/index.md

 ```

 `send publish 2` shows me a preview, the recipient count, and a `y/N` prompt before it actually fires anything off.
+The subject line gets built automatically as `corrode v0.N.0 # <topic>` &ndash; semver-styled, with the major version stuck at `0` forever as a small joke about projects that never quite reach 1.0.

 `send status` shows me per-campaign deliverability with bounce-rate cells colour-coded against the SES thresholds, plus daily bounces and unsubscribes, so I can spot trouble early.

+`send lint` runs every link in an issue through [`lychee`](https://github.com/lycheeverse/lychee) before I hit publish.
+I am a lychee maintainer, so dogfooding it here was an obvious choice and a nice quality-of-life improvement over the old Tinyletter web editor, which had no link checking at all.

 The signup form on the website POSTs to the tiny `subscribe` service, which runs on my server.
-It validates the email and forwards it to Plunk.
-No JavaScript needed.
+It validates the email, drops anything with the honeypot field filled in, and POSTs to Plunk with a `subscribe-requested` event.
-Plunk sends a transactional confirmation email (for double opt-in).
+Plunk creates the contact in the *unsubscribed* state and fires off the transactional confirmation email through its Action workflow.
+Only when the recipient clicks the link does Plunk flip them to *subscribed*[^gdpr].
+No webhook back to my side, no callback, no JavaScript on the page.

-I push to git, [Nixpacks](https://nixpacks.com/) detects the Rust crate, builds it, and the new version is live.
+I just push to git, my server detects the change, builds and runs the server crate, and the new version is live.
 The running service takes absolutely no CPU or memory.

+## A Little DNS, Briefly

+Plunk needs three things in DNS to send on my behalf: an **SPF** record (saying SES is allowed to send for the domain), a **DKIM** key (so SES can sign outgoing mail), and a return-path **MX** record (so bounces come back somewhere Plunk can read them).
+All three live under a subdomain.
+Don't worry, Plunk tells you exactly how to set this up and you can copy-paste the records into your DNS provider's dashboard.

+The one thing worth not forgetting: do *not* add Plunk's optional inbound MX at the apex of your domain.
+That would steal mail away from whoever currently handles your inbox (mailbox.org in my case), and replies stop landing where you expect.

 ## A Minor Hiccup

 I forgot that the `From:` address actually needs to be a real mailbox if you want replies to work.
 The first issue went out as `newsletter@corrode.dev`, which didn't exist as a mailbox.
 A kind reader (hey Kevin!) replied to say hi, his message bounced, and he forwarded the bounce notice back to me to let me know.
-I fixed it and now the alias exists and replies just work.
+I created the alias on mailbox.org, and replies have landed in my inbox ever since.

 ## One List, Not Two

 While I was at it, I also collapsed my older endler.dev newsletter and the [corrode.dev](https://corrode.dev) one into a single list.
 Both were always written by me, and running two parallel setups never really made sense.
 Same person on the keyboard, mostly overlapping audience, twice the maintenance.

+The merge itself was uneventful: I had a CSV exported from Tinyletter (the original endler.dev list) and another from my fly.io service (the corrode.dev list I'd started collecting when corrode.dev launched).
+Same format.
+Both went into Plunk and deduplication was a non-issue.
+In the first issue I made the framing explicit (one newsletter for all my writing) so nobody had to guess what they were now signed up for. [^backup]

+[^backup]: As for backups: Plunk holds the canonical subscriber list, and I can export it to CSV any time.
+I think they also have an API for that, but I haven't tried it yet.

 Going forward, there's just one newsletter.
 If any of this isn't for you, you can always unsubscribe and never hear from me again.
 No hard feelings.

 ## What I'd Tell You